SarahLaouadi/TranspVis/README.md

   4- Open the folder transpvisback-master with VSCode then open a terminal.

-  	4.1: run the command: pip install requirements.txt
+  	4.1: run the command: pip install requirements.txt\

   5- Open a Git Bash terminal in VSCode and run the command:

   	docker compose build

-  and wait until all requirements are installed.
+  	5.1: wait until all requirements are installed.
 NB: may take a long time if you have a bad internet connection

+   	5.2: make sure that the packages that are in the docker container have the same version as your vscode envirnment ==> especially Wheel and setup pools

   6- run the command: